kosmic78/Digital-work-showcase/README.md

 It's a project I did in Angular 13 with TypeScript for customers to display their digital portofolio.
 You can also update, delete or add new projects.
 It's also mobile friendly as I've used Bootstrap 5 classes.
 Other than that you can hide / unhide certain elements clicking on a button.
-The app runs with json server.
-In the database folder run cmd and type json-server --watch db.json for starting the backend

 # Viewing exiting projects
 (https://i.imgur.com/ufGQUhw.png)